-A. Predicted seawater surface temperatures are not allowed to be <<-2∘C, the freezing point of sea water.
-The highest prior density of A is placed around 0∘C, and it slowly tapers off towards higher temperatures.
+A. Predicted seawater surface temperatures are not allowed to be <<-2°C, the freezing point of sea water.
+The highest prior density of A is placed around 0°C, and it slowly tapers off towards higher temperatures.
 This shape is achieved by placing a skew-normal prior on the lower asymptote, specified as